Mormon church to require masks in temples amid COVID surge - Local News 8

 Mormon church to require masks in temples amid COVID surge

 SALT LAKE CITY (AP) — The Church of Jesus Christ of Latter-day Saints has announced that masks will be required inside temples to limit the spread of COVID-19.
 Church leaders said Wednesday that masks will be required temporarily in an effort to keep temples open.
-The message was the latest in a series of statements from church leaders encouraging masking and vaccination efforts against COVID-19.
-In Utah, where the church is based, a summer surge of the virus among unvaccinated residents has continued to grow while vaccination rates have slightly increased.
+The message isthe latest in a series of statements from church leaders encouraging masking and vaccination efforts against COVID-19.
+The church is based in Utah, where a summer surge of the virus among unvaccinated residents has grown while vaccination rates have slightly increased.
 About 64% of Utah residents ages 12 and older were fully vaccinated as of Tuesday.